IISERM/schrodinger-week/eli5.md

 6. You can submit entries from all three categories till 22nd August 11:59 P.M!

 Let your imagination run wild!

+## Monday Challenge

+*Nobel Prize Improvise*

+You have to select the Nobel prize 2019 winning research topic in any subject of your choice and explain it like I am 5.

+You can take any field of your choice (not necessarily physics)

+You have to send the original writeup and your improvised write in a .txt/.pdf version to phiclubiiserm@gmail.com

 ## Prizes
 Every challenge has a prize worth 250 bucks waiting for you to grab!